 A number of employers will provide workplace nursery facilities for their employees.
-The provision of childcare benefits affords some potentially large tax savings.
+The provision of childcare benefits affords some potentially large tax savings as it allows all or part of the childcare costs to be funded by the employer free of income tax and NIC.
 Broadly speaking, the legislation covers two forms of exemption: childcare provided at the workplace and other childcare.

 The various exemptions are found at ITEPA 2003, s 318 onwards.